A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Results

-Despite significant changes in the input space and resolution, the network produces reasonable predictions.
-Across all test cases, the errors remain well below one order of magnitude compared to the applied displacement and maximum deformation in the solid.
+Despite significant changes in input space and resolution, the network produces reasonable predictions.
+Across all test cases, the average maximum pointwise error remains around $0.067$, while the relative error in the averaged deformation components stays below 5\% for out-of-distribution inputs and below 1\% for in-distribution input property spaces.

 At this point, a valid question is how we can ensure the quantity and quality of the initial training samples to perform a certain task.
 Although a solid and unique answer to this question requires much further intensive study, as it is influenced by many parameters, we attempt to address it here by altering the number of training samples while keeping the network hyperparameters the same.
 As expected and shown in Fig.~\ref{fig:sample_num}, increasing the number of samples systematically reduces the errors up to a certain level.
 Interestingly, the entire framework appears to be very sample- or data-efficient, as extensive samples are not required to achieve reasonable results.
 The same pattern repeats in other case studies, but we omit them for the sake of brevity.